Tracing Android Applications With Termux and Linux Utilities

 With strace you can analyze unusual memory behavior, process signal and much more.
 It’s important to note that when dealing with Android apps a lot of logic is done by the JVM, hence a lot of grange calls will be added to your trace.

-Jtrace is a fork of strace with Android modification that enables it to hook the binder syscall, which is very useful to trace Android apps due to its binder.
-The main problem is that the code is buggy and always crashes pretty fast.
-I found it’s best to use it alongside strace and maximize the result. *no need for Termux for this one
+Jtrace is a fork of strace with Android modification that enables it to hook Android specific functionality, which is very useful to trace Android apps.
+Jtrace is a useful tool that had numerous interesting updates during 2021. *no need for Termux for this one

 Sometimes strace is not sufficient as you wish to know if/when a file is being used but you are not sure which process is using it.
 Luckily inotifywatch solves just that. inotifywatch listens for file system events using Linux’s inotify interface, then outputs a summary count of the events received on each file or directory.
 This way you can trace specific folders and not specific processes.